Blue suitcase on tropical beach with palm trees, perfect for Dominican Republic packing list

 • Cash in USD and Dominican Pesos (DOP)

 Bring a mix of U.S. dollars and Dominican pesos.
-U.S. dollars are accepted almost everywhere, but pesos are useful for small shops, markets, and tips.
+U.S. dollars are accepted almost everywhere, but pesos are useful for small local shops.
+For most trips, 50 to 100 USD per day in cash covers tips and everyday spending.
+Read how money works in the Dominican Republic and where to exchange safely.

 • Credit and Debit Cards